hackerfactor/SEAL/SPECIFICATION.md

 - The byte range `b=` is relative to the sidecar file and not the source media file.
 - Any reference to the start of the file (e.g. `b=F~S`, `b=p~S` when there is no previous signature, etc.) will include all data from the source media.
 This source data is prefaced before any of the sidecar file's data.

-For example, if the sidecar contains `b=F~S,s~f`, then the start of the file `F` includes the entire source media and the sidecar record up to the start of the sidecar's sgnature.
+For example, if the sidecar contains `b=F~S,s~f`, then the start of the file `F` includes the entire source media and the sidecar record up to the start of the sidecar's signature.
 Ranges that refer to previous signatures (`P~p`) are only relative to signatures found in the sidecar file, even if the source file contains a previous SEAL signature.
 In effect, the read-only media is treated as a large data block regardless of any previous signatures inside the source media file.

 What a sidecar enables:
 - The sidecar permits generating signatures for read-only media.